digitalservicebund/a2j-rechtsantragstelle/README.md

 ### Storybook

 We have a storybook instance running.
 On the Staging and preview environments it can be accessed via `/storybook`.
-In development mode, run the `npm run start:storybook` command.
+In development mode, run the `pnpm run start:storybook` command.

 ## Data update

 ### License

-`npm run build:licenses`
+`pnpm run build:licenses`

 ### Airport

-`npm run build:airports-data`
+`pnpm run build:airports-data`

 ### Airline

-`npm run build:airlines-data "AIRLINE_FILE_PATH"`
+`pnpm run build:airlines-data "AIRLINE_FILE_PATH"`

 The `AIRLINE_FILE_PATH` corresponds to the file that contains airlines data that will be transformed into `json` via the `build:airlines-data ` task.
 For more information, please contact the maintainers of this repository.